It's Rush Limbaugh and the Excellence in Broadcasting Network, the nation's most listened to radio talk show.

 I appreciate that.

-Q keep us, you keep us posted, Matthew, on what happens out there.
+You keep us posted, Matthew, on what happens out there.

-You say that it's there instantly, and it's always there, but it's only there when you want it.
+You say that it's there instantly and it's always there, but it's only there when you want it.

-I don't know, Rush, how this happens if it's not storing hot water like a a standard tank heater does.
+I don't know, Rush, how this happens if it's not storing hot water like a standard tank heater does.

-But the time constraints in a short little period like this prevent me from doing so, but there's a website that explains all this, and it's fascinating.
+But there's a website that explains all this, and it's fascinating.

 Doesn't work that way.

-There's a website, Foreverhotwater.com.
+There's a website, foreverhotwater.com.

 You can find out just how much money your specific home can save.

-The Renee Tankless Water Heater.
+The Renaissance Tankless Water Heater.

 It does work.